Table of contents:

 |7.
 How do I view VampirTrace output?|

-tool for viewing OTF trace data.
-There is simply a primitive
+provide a tool for viewing OTF trace data.
+There is simply a

-in the same directory where other OMPI commands (
+otfdump utility in the same directory where other OMPI

 Another simple utility,